-1. Office Online
+1. Microsoft Office Online

 If we step down from Google docs, Office Online definitely deserves the first mention.
 It is Microsoft’s answer to Google Docs and it provides all the basic to average features of Google docs.
 The only difference comes at advanced features.
 They both offer some unique advanced feature to each other, so the competition stays at advanced level.